dwyl/phoenix-liveview-counter-tutorial/README.md

 ## Step 1: Create the App 🆕

+In your terminal,
-In your terminal run the following `mix` command to generate the new Phoenix app:
+run the following `mix` command to generate the new Phoenix app:

 ```sh